 Exmark Mfg.
 Co.
-Inc. and its affiliate, Exmark Warranty Company, pursuant to an agreement between them, jointly warrant on the terms and conditions herein, that we will repair, replace or adjust any part manufactured by Exmark and found by us (in the exercise of our reasonable discretion) to be defective in factory materials or workmanship.
+Inc. and its affiliate, Exmark Warranty Company, pursuant to an agreement between them, jointly warrant on the terms and conditions herein, that we will repair, replace or adjust any part manufactured by Exmark and found by us (in the exercise of our reasonable discretion) to be defective in factory materials or workmanship for a period of two years.

-This warranty applies to Exmark turf equipment sold in the US or Canada.
+This warranty applies to Exmark turf equipment purchased on or after October 1, 2004 sold in the US or Canada.
 This warranty may only be assigned or transferred to a second (or third) owner by an authorized Exmark dealer.
 The warranty period commences upon the date of the original retail purchase.